-Installation Manual, Amsterdam Modeling Suite 2024.1 motenation manual, Ameteraam modeling date 2024.1
+nstallation Manual, Amsterdam Modeling Suite 2025.1

 INTRODUCTION

 This document describes the installation of the Amsterdam Modeling Suite (AMS) on the supported platforms.
 For optimal performance, some system specific tuning may be needed.
 Therefore, it is strongly recommended to also read the additional information and known issues.